binhex/documentation/docker/faq/unraid.md

 **sabnzbdvpn**

+Host path is set to:-
 ```/mnt/cache/appdata/data/completed```

-is mapped to
+Container path is set to:-
 ```/data```

 **sonarr**

+Host path is set to:-
 ```/mnt/cache/appdata/data```

- is mapped to
+Container path is set to:-
   ```/data```

 Why is this broken? because although the container path (/data) is the same for both containers, the host path does NOT match

 **BROKEN EXAMPLE 2.**</span>

+Host path is set to:-
 **sabnzbdvpn**

 ```/mnt/cache/appdata/data/Completed```

-is mapped to
+Container path is set to:-
 ```/data```

 **sonarr**

+Host path is set to:-
 ```/mnt/cache/appdata/data/completed```

-is mapped to
+Container path is set to:-
 ```/data```

 Why is this broken? because although the container path (/data) is the same for both containers, the host path does NOT match (linux is CaSe sensitive).